nus-cs2103/website-base/admin/index-tic2002-fragment.md

 </box>

 1. **Source code** of the working program: push to your GitHub repo
-1. **Product**: Create a JAR file for the final version of the code and submit to LumiNUS, name: `{YourName}.jar` e.g., `JunHao.jar`
+1. **Product**: Create a JAR file for the final version of the code and submit to Canvas, name: `{YourName}.jar` e.g., `JunHao.jar`
-1. **Documentation**: a single .docx (preferred) or a pdf file that follows the template file given (available in LumiNUS/Files/Handouts).<br>
+1. **Documentation**: a single .docx (preferred) or a pdf file that follows the template file given (available in Canvas/Files/Handouts).<br>
-   Submission: Upload to LumiNUS.
+   Submission: Upload to Canvas.
 The file name should be your name e.g., `JunHao.docx`
 1. **Demo video**:
    * Record a demo video showcasing the features of your product.
    * Use the exact version of the code you submitted (i.e., the demo should match the submitted code exactly).
    * Recommended length 7 minutes, max length 10 minutes.
    * Audio narration is optional if the demo can be understood without the audio.
    * Ensure the video is in a format that can be played by any computer.
-   * Submission: Name the file with your name (to match the jar and the report file) and upload to LumiNUS.
+   * Submission: Name the file with your name (to match the jar and the report file) and upload to Canvas.

 </div>
 </div>